Friday, 15 December 2023

 These VR suites are new to me, and many of our academics and technicians who have varying degrees of digital capabilities using learning technologies.
 As well as keeping informed and updated on healthcare matters via lecturers, technicians and students that I work with on a daily basis, and the NHS and Higher Education England communications circulated by my Head.
 Therefore, I need to develop and update my expertise in VR and immersive learning.
 As well as looking to use this group to help scale up our VR and immersive experiences.
 Moreover, I am not aware anyone in department has an active interest in such specialism, and the care of it, and I see this firmly sitting within my role to further our approaches.

-I established a small informal bi-monthly VR and immersive learning working group in July 2022, replacing and repurposing an existing reoccurring catch up with a learning designer.
+I established a small informal bi-monthly VR and immersive learning working group in July 2022, replacing and repurposing an existing reoccurring catch up with a learning designer from the central Flexible Learning team.
 Later inviting a couple more learning designers from the central learning design team.
 To co-collaborate on developing our understanding and practice in this area and to disseminate our outcomes with the wider university.
-On 9th March 2023 I submitted a proposal to scope the possibility of converting this into a NTU Trent Institute for Learning and Teaching (TILT®) practice and scholarship group.
+On 9 March 2023 I decided to submit a proposal to scope the possibility of converting this into a NTU Trent Institute for Learning and Teaching (TILT®) practice and scholarship group.
+To widen membership and better support practice and scholarship and the universities strategic ambitions.
 This was approved and I became the chair of it.
 Enabling me to spearhead this specialism and utilising this space for members to develop their knowledge and practice.
+Utilising my previous co-chair experience of the TILT Flexible and Online Learning Group in 2020.
 EDIT: In September 2024 I recruited a co-chair to collaborate, support and share the responsibility and workload to improve our collective input and outputs.
-Utilising my previous co-chair experience of the TILT Flexible and Online Learning Group in 2020.
-Another driving force in the creation of this group is that VR and immersive learning technical and scholarly practice is not well-supported at NTU.
+Another driving force in the creation of this group is that VR and immersive learning technical and scholarly practice is not well-supported at NTU and is a complex field.
 By way of building community and support, it aims to;

 "Virtual Reality (VR) (including Extended Reality (XR) and Immersive Learning is a growing specialist area across HE.
 Therefore, this practice and scholarship special interest group aims to explore the potential, current practices and review related literature to develop expertise and support."
 NTU TILT